simone98dm/spotify-playlist-exporter/README.md

 # Spotify playlist exporter

-export in text format the list of songs in your playlists.
+Export in a text format the tracks of yur playlist.

+## How to

+1. Login with your Spotify account and authorize the application to access to your playlist (also private)
+2. Select which playlist do you want to export by clicking on it
+3. Check the song list in the panel below, and then click the export button in the navbar
+4. Enjoy

 ## Setup